When you get a connection request on LinkedIn from a stranger, do you open up their profile to check them out?

 What are some of the signs you look for when trying to spot fake LinkedIn accounts?
 Let me know in the comments below.

 Did you know I have a free advanced online training available to help you build an extensive, high-quality LinkedIn network full of your ideal clients?

-It’s a masterclass called: How to Turn Cold LinkedIn Connections into Clients.
+It’s a masterclass called: The Ultimate LinkedIn Lead Generation System.
 Inside the training, I reveal a highly effective rapport-building process that has been refined from years of testing and perfecting.
 Register here.